opal/opal.github.io/source/blog/2021-11-24-optimizing-opal-output-for-size.html.md

           Minified bundle size: 1264503 -> 1254455 (change: -0.79%)
 ```

-Not much, but at least some.
+Not much, but at least it's something.
 Take note - we can't reliably compare the first two performance metrics.
 And also gains for different softwares will be
 different.
-The minified bundle size is the minification with `terser -c`.
-Do also note, that all the following outputs of this kind will refer to entire
+The minified bundle size is the created with `terser -c`.
+Do also note that all the following outputs of this kind will refer to entire
 patchset, as compared to Opal v1.3.2.

 ## Step 2.
 Optimize methods that accept blocks